Learning from Gandhi'.

 Shortly after midnight on 1 July 1942, my Uncle Bob was killed when the USS Sturgeon, a U.S. submarine, fired torpedoes into the Japanese prisoner of war (POW) ship Montevideo Maru.
 The ship sank immediately and, along with 1,052 other POWs, Bob was killed.

 Apart from his older brother, my father’s twin brother was also killed in World War II.
 In Tom’s case, he was shot down over Rabaul on his first (and final) mission.
 He was a wireless air gunner on a Beaufort Bomber.
-See ‘The Last Coastwatcher: My Brothers’ .
+See ‘The Last Coastwatcher: My Brothers’.

 My childhood is dotted with memories of Bob and Tom.
 The occasional remembrance service, war medals and the rare story shared by my father.